THE-NERD2/JovialCoffee/README.md

 # J2C: Java bytecode to native executable

-GraalVM doesn't seem to work for me, so I decided to make my own replacement.
+GraalVM native image doesn't seem to work for me, so I decided to make my own replacement.

-Extremely early stage; absolutely no functionality as of yet.
+## Features

+> **Note:** Very early stages; not much functionality

+- AST generation with some opcodes
+  - If you get an error saying "Unknown opcode: ...", submit your source code as an issue

 ## License

 Code licensed under GNU GPLv3